-That was the good old days, at least I usually knew exactly what I was going to break when I took the router out of commission.
+That was the good old days - at least I usually knew exactly what I was going to break when I took the router out of commission.
 I was also new to my career back then and was often excited about the new ways of doing things and did not always consider the consequences of my actions.
-Round about the same time I was l fiddling around on a large banks network (as a consultant) I saw Netbios traffic and I was fully aware that it shouldn’t be there so I helpfully updated the config on several routers and firewall ….
-(Yes for those of you old enough to know Microsoft used to need that little protocol for communicating) I inadvertently broke the bank because I didn’t follow a standard and didn’t know what I didn’t know.
+At about the same time, I was fiddling around on a large bank's network (as a consultant) and I saw Netbios traffic.
+I was fully aware that it shouldn’t be there, so I helpfully updated the config on several routers and firewalls (yes, for those of you not old enough to know, Microsoft used to need that little protocol for communicating).
+I inadvertently broke the bank because I didn’t follow a standard and didn’t know what I didn’t know.

-Many of the manufacturers we have in our environments have tried to solve this problem but in totally miopic ways because they don’t see the pervasive problem they see their own brands problem, a Cisco problem, a PaloAlto problem, a Juniper problem etc but our problem is not vendor specific.
-We need a solution that can span entire networks all our network and security infrastructure, regardless of location device type or sphere of control.
+Many of the manufacturers we have in our environments have tried to solve this problem, but in totally myopic ways because they don’t see the pervasive problem - they only see their own brand's problem.
+They see it as a Cisco problem, a PaloAlto problem, a Juniper problem, etc., but our problem is not vendor-specific.
+We need a solution that can span entire networks all our network and security infrastructure, regardless of location device type, or sphere of control.

-What we need is a network wide state level view.. a tool that will, discover the entire network (quickly, simply and efficiently), capture configurations, standardize said configurations and visualize the data.
-Then allow us to write network wide intent or assurance checks.
-The output form this check then needs to be consumable so that we can get alerts.. some examples if our standard is to have only SNMPv3 running to avoid the inherent security risks with SNMPv2 community strings, logging needs to be enabled, Telnet needs to be disabled.. check this each time we do a network snapshot (at atleast once a day) not on one device or location but everywhere …
+What we need is a network-wide state-level view; a tool that will discover the entire network (quickly, simply, and efficiently), capture configurations, standardize said configurations, and visualize the data.
+Then allow us to write network-wide intent checks.
+The output from this check then needs to be consumable so that we can get alerts.
+Some examples: if our standard is to have only SNMPv3 running to avoid the inherent security risks with SNMPv2 community strings, logging needs to be enabled, and Telnet needs to be disabled.
+Check this each time we do a network snapshot (at least once a day) not on one device or location - but everywhere, the whole network.

-Until next time may your networks be ever secure and stable.
+Until next time, may your networks be ever secure and stable.